-The Senior Center used the grant funding to subsidize Lyft rides such that riders did not incur any costs.
-The Senior Center paid for the cost of each trip at a rate of \$5 for trips beginning and ending in Park City and \$15 to \$20 for trips between Park City and Wichita.
+The Senior Center used the grant funding to subsidize Lyft rides such that they cost nothing for riders at point of service.
+The senior center paid for the cost of each trip at a rate of \$5 for trips beginning and ending in Park City and \$15 to \$20 for trips between Park City and Wichita.

-September 2023 was the month with the highest trip volume during the pilot.
-In that month, the Lyft Concierge program served 55 trips primarily between the hours of 7:00 AM and 5:00 PM.
+In September 2023, the Lyft Concierge program served 55 trips primarily between the hours of 7:00 AM and 5:00 PM.
 About 64 percent of trips involved travel between two jurisdictions, whereas the remaining 36 percent involved travel within one jurisdiction.